David Libai: Private law practice

-In 1997, he was hired him to defend Samuel Sheinbein, an Israeli-American who fled the United States and sought Israeli citizenship after committing murder.
+In 1997, he was hired to defend Samuel Sheinbein, an Israeli-American who fled the United States and sought Israeli citizenship after committing murder.
 He successfully convinced the Israeli Supreme Court that Sheinbein was entitled to the protections of Israeli citizenship and could thus not be extradited to the United States.
 After the Supreme Court's decision in February 1999, Libai stated, "Our Supreme Court once again proved that it is independent and did not yield to political pressure from the United States", before adding that Israel's extradition laws were flawed and should be amended.

-In 2006 he represented former Comverse Technology CEO Kobi Alexander.
+In 2006, he represented former Comverse Technology CEO Kobi Alexander.
 He also represented former Israeli President Moshe Katsav against rape charges, but later resigned as his attorney, claiming he had taken the case only when he believed it was a blackmail attempt.

 Awards and recognition

-He is the recipient of the Pinchas Rosen Award for his legal studies.
-In 2005 he received an ethics awards from Minister of Justice Tzipi Livni.
+Libai was the recipient of the Pinchas Rosen Award for his legal studies.
+In 2005, he received an ethics awards from Minister of Justice Tzipi Livni.